alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 saw a cat on the street, you would more likely than not imagine the animal.
 If I say I saw a cat in a jazz club, that reading might not be your preferred one[^4].
-This apparent "contextuality\" of language the authors resume in the following way: "given that a certain interpretation of a word is selected within a certain context, can we use this information to deduce how the same word may be interpreted in a different context (e.g. in different phrases) in the corpus?
+This apparent "contextuality\" of language the authors sum up in the following way: "given that a certain interpretation of a word is selected within a certain context, can we use this information to deduce how the same word may be interpreted in a different context (e.g. in different phrases) in the corpus?
 Our